hyweljohnllewellyn/hywelme/_posts/2016-02-05-free-disk-space-on-digital-ocean-droplet-by-removing-unused-ubuntu-versions.md

 ![running out of disk space.png]({{site.baseurl}}/assets/2016-02-05/running out of disk space.png)

-I know that the total number of applications I use is broadly 2Gb - so where us the rest?
+I know that the total number of applications I use is broadly 2Gb - so what is using up all that disk space?

 It took a while to learn some useful linux commands to investigate.
 A good resource describing [tools to monitor server resources](https://www.digitalocean.com/community/tutorials/how-to-use-top-netstat-du-other-tools-to-monitor-server-resources#df) at [Digital Ocean](https://www.digitalocean.com/?refcode=92e12787bf7a).